-After reading an article on how bird watching can help people through tough times, I stumbled upon another about doctors wearing bird-like masks during the 1656 Plague in Italy and France.
+After coming across an article highlighting how bird watching serves as a therapeutic outlet during challenging times, I delved into another intriguing piece about doctors donning bird-like masks during the 1656 Plague in Italy and France.

-The clothing worn by the plague doctors was intended to protect them from airborne diseases.
-The costume, used in France and Italy in the 17th century, consisted of an ankle length overcoat and a bird-like beak mask, often filled with sweet or strong smelling substances (commonly lavender), along with gloves, boots, a wide-brimmed hat, and an outer over-clothing garment.
+The attire of these plague doctors was designed to shield them from airborne diseases.
+In 17th-century France and Italy, their distinctive costume included an ankle-length overcoat paired with a beak-like mask, often filled with fragrant substances like lavender.
+The ensemble also featured gloves, boots, a wide-brimmed hat, and an additional outer garment.

 The Plague Doctors Mixed media, watercolor, collage